SystemsApproach/5G/ran.rst

 implements the RAN user plane.
-To be more specific, the left sub-component simply forwards control packets between the Mobile Core and the PDCP, providing a path over which the Mobile Core can communication with the UE for control purposes, whereas the right sub-component implements the core of the RCC’s control functionality.
+To be more specific, the left sub-component simply forwards control packets between the Mobile Core and the PDCP, providing a path over which the Mobile Core can communicate with the UE for control purposes, whereas the right sub-component implements the core of the RCC’s control functionality.

 .. _fig-rrc-split: